Hedman scores in OT, Lightning top Sens 2-1 for 4th straight

+OTTAWA, Ontario (AP) -- With everybody chipping in up and down the roster, the Tampa Bay Lightning are making their playoff charge.

-OTTAWA, Ontario (AP) -- Victor Hedman scored with 55 seconds on the clock in overtime and the Tampa Bay Lightning defeated the Ottawa Senators 2-1 on Tuesday night for their fourth straight victory.
+Victor Hedman scored with 55 seconds on the clock in overtime and Tampa Bay defeated the Ottawa Senators 2-1 on Tuesday night for its fourth straight victory.

+''I think what's gotten us on this little run here is all teamwork.
+Everyone is working for each other and everybody plays their role and doing their thing and it pays off at the end,'' Lightning defenseman Anton Stralman said. ''It's all about consistency and right now everyone is doing the work.''

 Ottawa goalie Mike Condon made 35 saves and was nothing short of spectacular at times.
 Still, the Senators had their six-game winning streak snapped.

 Brayden Point also scored for the Lightning, and Andrei Vasilevskiy stopped 31 shots.

+''I thought as every period went on we got stronger and stronger and stronger and it was almost like we got a little bit quicker,'' coach Jon Cooper said.

 Tampa Bay is tied with the New York Islanders for the final playoff berth in the Eastern Conference, one point in front of Toronto.
 The Islanders currently hold the tiebreaker following a 3-2 victory in overtime at Carolina on Tuesday night.
 The Maple Leafs lost 7-2 at Florida and fell out of playoff position.

+Cooper acknowledged that as stressful as every game is right now, it's also ''a lot of fun.''

+Tommy Wingels scored for the Senators, who earned one point and pulled within one of first-place Montreal in the Atlantic Division with two games in hand.

 Ottawa was without goaltender Craig Anderson, who is sidelined with a lower-body injury, as is right wing Mark Stone.
 However, the Senators did get Bobby Ryan back after he missed 11 games with a broken finger, and Kyle Turris returned after sitting out three games with a finger injury.